|

 Payment Commentary

-Week 2 and 3 direct deposits have been arriving on schedule.
+Week 2 and 3 direct deposits have been arriving exactly on schedule.

-Week 4 direct deposits have been arriving 5 or 6 days ahead of schedule.
+During 2025 the week 4 direct deposits have been arriving 4 to 6 days ahead of schedule.

-Some people get their payments earlier than shown above.
+Some people get their payments earlier than shown in the tracker.
 Here is an explanation.